twknab/workout_tracker/readme.md

 - "Leveling Up" of status AND avatar, depending upon how many completed workouts exist.
 Presently, "Newbie" is first level.
 After 5 workouts, change it to "Novice" and so forth -- build a handful of different levels.
 This is a fun easter-egg feature/cool discovery.
 (Think of some reward system whereby a user increases in level based upon frequency of workouts, and decreases in level based upon lack of workout frequency).

 - "Leveling Down" of status and avatar if X number of days since last workout.

-- Add workout categories and other form types for other types of activities and workout records.

-**OR**

-- User's avatars upgrade along with their status (see downloaded .AI file for a set of avatar images that could be used for various levels)